Jiganesh/Loads-Of-Logic/TECHNIQUES.md

 Topological Sort can only be applied on DAG (Directed Acyclic Graph)

 The Hamming distance between two integers is the number of positions at which the corresponding bits are different.

+Find Rightmost set bit ` x & -x `

+number  and number's 2's complement and between them
+Fenwicks Tree

+1 Get Parent in Fenwicks Tree
+    Get 2's complement
+    And it with original Number
+    Subtract from original Number

+2 Get Child in Fenwicks Tree
+    Get 2's complement
+    And it with original Number
+    Subtract from original Number